-If you have varicose eczema, you should use an emollient all the time, even if you do not have any symptoms.
+If you have varicose eczema, you should use an emollient at least twice a day, even if you do not have any symptoms.

 To apply the emollient:

-- smooth it into the skin in the same direction that the hair grows
+- don't rub it in – instead, smooth it into the skin in the same direction that the hair grows

 - apply every two to three hours for very dry skin